Sum Nung: Career as a martial artist

 The chef of the restaurant called Cheung Bo was a master of Wing Chun Kung Fu and began teaching him how to defend himself against his assailants.
 In 1941, the famous Yuen Kay Shan owner of great properties in that state and winner of many death fights/combats, was introduced to Sum Nung.
 Looking at the master's slim and low physique, Sum doubted his talent and responded that he had nothing to learn from him.
-Yuen Kay Shan demonstrated and gave him a slight beating, another version was that Yuen placed a raw egg in each of his 2 pockets and challenged Sum to break an egg while he stood in the middle of a circle on the ground, Sum could not break an egg or even push Yuen out of the circle after this Sum was convinced that he could learn a lot from him and became his disciple.
+Yuen Kay Shan demonstrated and defeated him easily, another version was that Yuen placed a raw egg in each of his 2 pockets and challenged Sum to break an egg while he stood in the middle of a circle on the ground, Sum could not break an egg or even push Yuen out of the circle after this Sum was convinced that he could learn a lot from him and became his disciple.
 Sum Nung developed a great reputation toward the quality of his Kung Fu, he often had to fight to defend himself against the discrimination for being a foreigner.
-In 1943 he began teaching in Foshan in the village's deep temple to students like Sum Jee.
+In 1943 he began teaching in Foshan in the village's deep temple to early students like his uncle Sum Jee.
 In the late 1940s, he moved to the city of Guangzhou, where he taught Wing Chun to members of several local trade unions.
-In 1947, he was a professor of Wing Chun in the Guangzhou union machinery.
-The following year, he opened a natural (herbal) or traditional medicine clinic and was a Chinese doctor at Daisun Street and also ran a martial arts school.
+As the teacher of a union, his responsibility was not only teaching but leading them into group combat with other trade unions in territory disputes.
+Sum Nung had many scars from the knives and swords of his promptly defeated adversaries.
+At Yuen Kay San's requests (to value his life), the following year he opened a natural (herbal) or traditional medicine clinic and was a Chinese doctor at Daisun Street.

 Philosophy

-Nung's hobby was bird fighting and he said he would not feed birds that were not good at fighting, a philosophy that influenced the choice of his students.
+Grandmaster Sum Nung emphasized greatly the importance of foundation or fundamental skills.
+He would not teach students advanced practices until prerequisite skills were mastered.
+He had only a handful of disciples, but his focus on rigorous and thorough basic practice produces high caliber practitioners.
+When selecting students, he prioritized good character over natural talent which was one of many conservative Chinese beliefs he demonstrated in life.